Found by AI

 The World Economic Forum coined the term "Agentic Engine Optimization" in January 2026, declaring: "Search engine optimization (SEO) is no longer the name of the game - it's now agentic engine optimization.
 While SEO was about ranking high on a results page, AEO is about becoming the answer an AI agent selects and presents."

 McKinsey projects agentic commerce could reach $1 trillion in US retail revenue by 2030, with global projections of $3-5 trillion.
-This is not a distant future scenario.
+This isn't a distant future scenario.
 OpenAI, Google, Amazon, and Perplexity have all launched AI shopping agents.
 Microsoft published its official AEO playbook in January 2026.

 "People are no longer typing 'ballpoint pens' into search bars - they are asking AI assistants for 'the best pen if I am left-handed and write in cursive.'
 Brands must ensure their narratives across all mediums are consistent and machine-readable."